Silver Line (Washington Metro): Phase 2: Dulles extension

 On November 4, 2021, MWAA declared the work on the rail line to be "substantially complete"; however, WMATA estimated that it could take five months of testing and other preparations before passenger service could begin.
 The expansion took another major step towards completion and opening for service the following month with the completion of the rail yard, followed by initial tests of the full Phase 2 route days later.
 WMATA took control of the expansion in mid-January and is conducting a final round of testing for several months before it can be opened for service.
 After all the tie-in procedures were completed, WMATA took control of all remaining work to be done for Phase 2 and conducted a final round of testing before it could be ready for service.
 In January 2022, the opening was to be ready for service in May 2022 after four months of testing.
 In early March 2022, Phase 2 was projected to open in July 2022.
 However, on March 24, 2022, general manager Paul Wiedefeld announced that the projected opening would be delayed once again and declined to give an estimated date of completion.

-In June 2022, interim general manager Andy Off announced that WMATA was moving closer to announcing a completion date and expected to takeover the Phase 2 project in the next coming weeks.
+In June 2022, interim general manager Andy Off announced that WMATA was moving closer to announcing a completion date and expected to take over the Phase 2 project in the next coming weeks.
 On June 23, 2022, WMATA announced that it had taken over control of the Phase 2 project from the Metropolitan Washington Airports Authority.
 Final testing of Phase 2 was scheduled to occur throughout early October via the actual running of empty trains throughout its course, and Metro expected all safety certification for this expansion to be completed around the same time before it finally opened for service.
 On September 22, Metro's board of directors voted unanimously in a meeting to authorize current general manager Randy Clarke to determine the opening date for Phase 2.
 Simulated service testing began operating along the Phase 2 tracks between October 3 and 17, 2022.

 Following these simulated runs, WMATA announced that the extension would likely open before Thanksgiving, with one final impediment towards opening of service being a shortage of available 7000-series trains that could service it after a derailment near the Rosslyn station a year prior put most of them out of service, with plans to restore them hampered by conflicts with the Washington Metrorail Safety Commission.

 The extension opened on November 15, 2022, with an opening ceremony held at Dulles International Airport.